real estate questions

 In a sellers’ market, rising demand for houses raises home values.
 Here are some of the factors behind demand:

-• Economic factors – The real estate market is a highly interconnected system in which demand, supply, and pricing are all affected by numerous external factors.
-External conditions such as the local labor market heating up and bringing an influx of new people before more inventory may be built to raise home prices.
+• Economic factors –The real estate market is a highly interconnected system in which demand, supply, and pricing are all affected by numerous external factors.
+External conditions include the local labor market heating up and an influx of new people before more inventory may be built to raise home prices.

 • Interest rates are decreasing, making homes more affordable and enticing new buyers to enter the market, especially first-time homebuyers who can pay for larger residences due to falling expenses.

-• A short-term spike in interest rates – If interest rates rise dramatically for a brief period, it’s possible that “on the fence” buyers will be forced to buy if they believe the upward trend will continue.
-The higher the interest rate goes up, the less affordability the buyer has.
+• A short-term spike in interest rates—If interest rates rise dramatically for a brief period, “on the fence” buyers may be forced to buy if they believe the upward trend will continue.
+The higher the interest rate, the less affordable the buyer will be.

-• Excess inventory – because of a shortage of new construction, there are fewer homes for sale.
-Prices for existing residences may rise as a result of a lack of available units.
+• Excess inventory, Because of a shortage of new construction, there are fewer homes for sale.
+As a result, prices for existing residences may rise.

 4. What Is a Buyer’s Market?

 A buyer’s market is defined by decreasing house values and reduced demand.
-Several elements may influence long-term, and short-term buyer demand, including Economic disruption – a significant corporation shuts down its operations, laying off employees.
+Several elements may influence long-term and short-term buyer demand, including economic disruption, which occurs when a significant corporation shuts down its operations and lays off employees.

 • Short-term interest rate decreases – can provide borrowers with a temporary advantage by providing them greater purchasing power before home prices have time to react to the most recent interest rate adjustments.